Pints, Pounds, & Pâté

 Tips for visiting The Old Course at St Andrews

-For those of you looking to play the course, you certainly can, but absolutely plan far, far, far in advance.
 For the rest of us, come to St Andrews on a Sunday - The Old Course is open for walking around.
-You can stand on the 18th and take a picture for your dad, without getting in the way of someone who’s paid a pretty penny to play The Links.
+You can stand on the 18th and take a picture for your dad, without getting in the way of someone who’s paid a pretty penny to play the course.

 Don't forget to grab your dad a ball marker from the gift shop or one of the surrounding tat stores.
 Small, compact, and easy to carry - he’ll keep it on his dresser forever.